TobleMiner/shoreline/README.md

 -d					Disable	display of repo url (https://github.com/TobleMiner/shoreline) in upper left corner
 ```

+## Frontend options

+When specifying a frontend frontend-specific options may be passed to the frontend.
+For example then VNC frontend can be configured
+to use a nonstandard port:

+`shoreline -f vnc,port=2342`

+All available frontends and their options can be listed using `shoreline -f ?`.

 # Performance

 Shoreline can easily handle full 10G line speed traffic on half way decent hardware (i7-6700, 32 GB dual channel DDR4 memory @2400 MHz)